 The Global Dérive: The Sum Is Greater Than The Parts

 Stanza presents The Global Derive, a newly created artistic experiment engaging with issues of data ownership, privacy of information within the real time city.
-During this performative event The Binary Graffiti Club are tracked in the city, they are monitored and surveyed and the collected data is used to visualise them on large screens in the city.
+During this performative event The Binary Graffiti Club are tracked in the city, they are monitored and surveyed and the collected data is used to visualise them on large screens in the city or gallery.

 Although they meander they are re-formed via software into active agents while their every move is monitored.
 The group of seemingly aimless individuals are actually collaborating to make the artwork which is visualised.
 The output represents the collective agency of the performing groups, thus the sum is greater than the parts.
 Each person in the system is by default an active participant in the creation of the result whether they like it or not.